How we’re protecting your health and safety COVID-19 Update

 So which inspection technology should food and beverage processors invest in to ensure the safety and quality of their products — metal detection or X-ray?

-So what’s the answer for metal detection vs X-ray inspection?
-Well, the bottom line is, one solution doesn’t fit all.
+One solution doesn’t fit all.
 There are many factors that affect performance so the best way to choose your ideal inspection system is to look at your exact application, product and industry needs.
-If you are still unsure, contact Matthews Australasia and ask for a specialist to come to your site to assess your application and provide you with options and guidance on the best solutions for your application(s).

 There’s no doubt that automating quality processes is the key to delivering the highest quality products.
 And in today’s environment, that is a huge competitive advantage.
 But there’s also a push from the major Australian food and grocery retailers to embrace this technology to enhance product quality and reduce the risk of errors.